How to Prepare your Home Quarantine During a Pandemic or Outbreak

 What happens with a pandemic during a collapse?

 While many may look at these recent examples of pandemics or outbreaks, as something that was just a blip on their radar, unfortunately it can get much worse.

 What happens when a disease shows up that we cannot control?

 When you walk through the steps leading up to a pandemic disaster, it can start rather benign and then, quickly, get out of control.

 After the first 10,000 people are sick you are going to see headlines everywhere.
 We saw that when it came to the Ebola in the past and we see this every year in America with the flu.

 After 10,000,000 people are sick you are going to be looking at a new disease that could rival the amount of people who get sick each year from the flu.
 This will be particularly true if we have not created a cure to this illness and if its highly communicable.

 Beyond that number, the question arises: When do we reach a point when essentials services become affected by the amount of people who are ill and dying?

-Just these few essential services will have a detrimental impact on society.
+Just these few essential services will have a detrimental impact on society and can cause chaos.
 Before long we will be facing not only the sickness but also the desperate people who are looking for food, clean water, medicine for their kids and any other number of items that might be necessary for a person to sustain themselves and their families.

 15 Must Have Home Quarantine Preps